PresidentNick/gyhw-readme/README.md

 (Design overview here)

 ###Chapters
-To create a chapter, a person must be registered as a user.
+Chapters are groups of girls who have similar interests/motives.
+Chapters are supposed to provide a community for girls to interact, learn, and grow from and with.
+Chapters are meant to be a group of at least three girls.
+The group meets at a location of their discretion.

 ###Chapters Technical Overview
-(Technical overview here)
+To create a chapter, a person must be registered as a user.

 ###Events
 Events belong to chapters.